Post

 # Note: Since this project is a Public Repo, it can be used for free indefinitely

-# If it's a Private Repo, it will be charged based on usage, and macOS machines are the most expensive (10 times), which may reach the 2,000 minutes free limit after running 10 times
+# If it's a Private Repo, charges apply based on usage, and macOS machines are the most expensive (10 times), which could reach the 2,000 minutes free limit after running 10 times

 # It is recommended to use a self-hosted Runner